New Jersey Route 85: History

 Although the request for Interstate funding did not succeed, the authorities continued to push forward for the Hoboken Freeway throughout the next several years.
 During that time, the freeway received the Route 85 designation, and the Tri-State Transportation Commission (along with the New Jersey Department of Transportation) released information on the effects of building the new highway.
 According to the statement, the new freeway would head from the Holland Tunnel Approach in Jersey City northward to Weehawken, where it would meet Interstate 495 at the Lincoln Tunnel.
 The waterfront highway, as referred to, would serve the heavy industry, high-density population, and the redevelopment for the waterfront.
 Route 85 would also serve as a backup to Manhattan's West Side Highway (New York State Route 9A) as a controlled access distributor.
 This would relieve congestion on the West Side Highway and create a backup route between both tunnels.
 The state of New Jersey passed a bill in 1965 adding the new Route 85 Freeway to the state law.

 In 1966, the Tri-State Transportation Commission along with the Regional Plan Association proposed an extension further northward to the George Washington Bridge in Fort Lee.
 The two agencies saw the proposed freeway as an integral part of starting Hudson River development of the communities in its path.
-The agencies also noted it was also be an important part of preserving the New Jersey Palisades, a mountain range in northern New Jersey.
+The agencies also noted it would also be an important part of preserving the New Jersey Palisades, a mountain range in northern New Jersey.
 However, constructing this freeway was halted when problems relating to engineering such a highway, the economic cost, and environmental concerns arose.
 The political community also had an issue in constructing the highway, as creating a six-lane freeway through the established communities would be daunting. $3 billion (1966 USD) was allocated for the construction of the Route 85 Freeway from the Holland Tunnel to the George Washington Bridge.
 Local residents demanded an agency be included in the plan to preserve the Palisades and that it be done quick.
 The proposed price to construct the Route 85 Freeway in 1969 had ballooned from the original $18 million to $110 million (1969 USD).